Paris Ile-de-France : Responsible authorities

 Exchanging ideas and deciding public transport improvements in the Île-de-France

-Each year the STIF is host to a large number of foreign delegations.
+Each year IdFM is host to a large number of foreign delegations.

 Entrusting the implementation of the decisions to the transport operators